Hey, I’m Carli Lloyd

 And what now?

 This is what I’m doing.
-I enjoy every moment and look forward to the next challenge that I will embrace.
+I am enjoying every moment and look forward to the next challenge that I will embrace and conquer.

 There are still a few chapters left in this story, and it’s up to me to decide how that story is going to end.